Stable sums to infer high return levels of multivariate rainfall time series: Simulation study

 \subsection{Simulation study in the multivariate case}

-{ We inquiry now the performance of the multivariate, as opposed the univariate, stable sums estimator as we aim to capture the spatial features of extremes.
-We compute both estimates for the samples from the mARMAX$_\tau$ model with $\lambda = (0.7,0.7,0.7)$ as in \eqref{def:marmax:lambda}; see Section~\ref{subsec:description} for details.
-We compare the performance of both estimators at each coordinate, $j=1,2,3$, in terms of the relative percentage change of the mean squared error.
-More precisely, for each coordinate, we compute the mean squared error of the multivariate and univariate estimates denoted $MSE_{MV}$ and $MSE_{UV}$, respectively, and relate them through the equation
+{ In this section, we aim to evaluate the pertinence of assessing extremal spatial dependencies.
+We inquiry now the performance of the multivariate, as opposed to the component-wise, stable sums estimator.
+We compute both estimates for the mARMAX$_\tau$ model samples with $\lambda = (0.7,0.7,0.7)$ as in \eqref{def:marmax:lambda}; see Section~\ref{subsec:description} for details.
+We compare the performance of both estimators at each coordinate, $j=1,2,3$, in terms of the mean squared errors relative percentage change.
+More precisely, for each coordinate, we compute mean squared errors of the multivariate and component-wise estimates denoted $MSE_{MV}$ and $MSE_{CW}$, respectively, and relate them by

 We also compute the relative percentage change of the squared variance, and of the absolute bias, from equations similar to \eqref{eq:rel:perc:change}.
 Large positive values point to an improvement of the multivariate estimator, while negative values detect a deterioration of its performance.